GET FAST EVENTS

 CA3 = Comp AWD over 2.5L NA + all forced induction, 400hp or more

-If you swap your engine, add a supercharger/turbocharger, swap on a bigger turbo, run a very sticky tire, mount big aero, gut your interior, etc – your car goes to Competition class and probably bumps from 1 to 2 or 2 to 3 (even if it’s still a daily driver!)
+Again… if you swap your engine, add a supercharger/turbocharger, swap on a bigger turbo, run a very sticky tire, mount big aero, gut your interior, etc – your car moves from Street to Competition class and probably bumps from 1 to 2 or 2 to 3 (even if it’s still a daily driver!)